Rachel Stevens: 2008–present: Business and other projects

-2013–present: Television, S Club 7 reunion and return to performing

 In 2013 Stevens was mentor assistant on the New Zealand version of The X-Factor helping Melanie Blatt with the groups category.
 On 6 October 2014, Irish state broadcaster RTÉ confirmed that Stevens would be taking on one of the red chairs on The Voice of Ireland as the fourth coach.
 In December 2014, Stevens attended the Strictly Come Dancing Christmas special and Strictly Tour, a dance show in UK.
 In May 2015 all seven of the original members of S Club 7 reunited in an arena tour, entitled Bring It All Back 2015.
 On 12 March 2015, Stevens appeared on BBC Radio 1's Innuendo Bingo.
 In 2017 she appeared on the cast of Celebrity Masterchef.
 In December 2017, Stevens appeared on an episode of Celebrity Mastermind.
 In 2019 Stevens joined the Rip It Up The 70s theatre show with Louis Smith, Melody Thornton and Lee Ryan.

-In 2022, she is competed in the fourteenth series of Dancing on Ice and was third to be eliminated.
+In 2022, she competed in the fourteenth series of Dancing on Ice and was third to be eliminated.

-On 9 November 2022, Stevens announced that she would be performing at both dates of Mighty Hoopla 2023, an annual two-day pop music festival that takes place in Brockwell Park, marking the end of her solo performance hiatus.
+On 9 November 2022, Stevens announced that she would be performing at Mighty Hoopla 2023, marking her first solo performance since 2005, but after the death of S Club member Paul Cattermole, she pulled out of the show.Rachel Stevens pulls out of Mighty Hoopla after Paul Cattermole death She began to perform on tour with the re-formed S Club, now a five-piece, from the fall of 2023 through the next year, dedicating the show to Cattermole.
+On 3 June 2024, she eventually performed a solo set at Mighty Hoopla 2024.